NVIDIA/openbmc/poky/documentation/ref-manual/variables.rst

       :ref:`ref-tasks-patch` task as well.

    :term:`FILESYSTEM_PERMS_TABLES`
-      Allows you to define your own file permissions settings table as part of your configuration for the packaging process.
+      Allows you to define your own file permissions settings tables as part of your configuration for the packaging process.
 For example, suppose you need a consistent set of custom permissions for a set of groups and users across an entire work project.
 It is best to do this in the packages themselves but this is not always possible.

-      By default, the OpenEmbedded build system uses the ``fs-perms.txt``, which is located in the ``meta/files`` folder in the :term:`Source Directory`.
+      By default, the OpenEmbedded build system uses the ``fs-perms.txt``, ``fs-perms-volatile-log.txt`` and ``fs-perms-volatile-tmp.txt`` which are
-      If you create your own file
-      permissions setting table, you should place it in your layer or the distro's layer.
+      located in the ``meta/files`` folder in the :term:`Source Directory`.
+If you create your own permission setting table files, you should place those in your layer.

-      You define the :term:`FILESYSTEM_PERMS_TABLES` variable in the ``conf/local.conf`` file, which is found in the :term:`Build Directory`, to point to your custom ``fs-perms.txt``.
-You can specify more than a single file permissions setting table.
-The paths you specify to these files must be defined within the :term:`BBPATH` variable.
+      You can override the value of :term:`FILESYSTEM_PERMS_TABLES` variable in your distribution configuration file to point to your custom permission table files.
+You can specify one or more file permissions setting tables.
+The paths that you specify to these files must be defined within the :term:`BBPATH` variable.

+      In order to disable the volatile log, which is enabled by default, one can remove the ``files/fs-perms-volatile-log.txt`` value from
+      ``FILESYSTEM_PERMS_TABLES``.
+Similarly, in order to disable the volatile tmp, one can remove the ``files/fs-perms-volatile-tmp.txt`` value.

-      For guidance on how to create your own file permissions settings table file, examine the existing ``fs-perms.txt``.
+      For guidance on how to define your own file permissions settings tables, examine the existing ``fs-perms.txt``,
+      ``fs-perms-volatile-log.txt`` and ``fs-perms-volatile-tmp.txt`` files.

+   :term:`FIRMWARE_COMPRESSION`
+      The :term:`FIRMWARE_COMPRESSION` allows compressing the firmware provided by the ``linux-firmware`` recipe.
+The default value of this variable is an empty string (no compression), and the possible values it can take are ``xz`` and ``zst``.
+This can allow significant disk space savings.

+      For this to work, the Linux Kernel requires the ``CONFIG_FW_LOADER_COMPRESS_XZ`` or ``CONFIG_FW_LOADER_COMPRESS_ZSTD``
+      configuration options to be set.

    :term:`FIT_ADDRESS_CELLS`
       Specifies the value of the ``#address-cells`` value for the